How To Find the Best Attorney for Your Business

 • Forming a contract with another company

-These are all situations when legal counsel can be enormously helpful and even help prevent litigation issues in the future.
+These are all situations in which legal counsel can be enormously helpful and even help prevent litigation in the future.
+This article will give tips on finding a lawyer for your business when you need legal advice.

-A business can have many legal needs throughout its existence, including:
+A business may face many legal needs throughout its existence, including:

 • Contract disputes